 To ensure the links between foreign key and primary key tables aren't broken, foreign key constraints can be created to prevent actions that would damage the links between tables and prevent erroneous data from being added to the foreign key column.

 A primary key in the original table, or parent table, can be targeted by multiple foreign keys from other "child" tables.
 But a primary key does not necessarily have to be the target of any foreign keys.
 A primary key is a column or a set of columns that identify a row in a table.
 A foreign key, however, is in a table that is different from the table that the primary key must match.Content Continues Below

-It is possible to change the primary key in a table when the specific needs of the users change.
-For example, the people in a town might be uniquely identified according to their driver license numbers in one application, but in another situation it might be more convenient to identify them according to their telephone numbers.
-When the primary key in a table is changed, the set of associated foreign keys, if there are any, often changes as a result.
+Administrators can select or change a primary key in a relational database, such as SQL Server, as needed.
+For example, people in a town might be uniquely identified by their driver's license numbers in one application, but in another situation it might be more convenient to identify them according to their telephone numbers.
+When a primary key in a table changes, the set of associated foreign keys changes as a result.

 Types of constraints

 Foreign key constraints prevent invalid data from being placed into the foreign key column, because it must be one of the values contained in the table it is directed to.
 Database administrators can create foreign key relationships in the newest model of SQL Server 2017, by using SQL Server Management Studio or Transact-SQL.
 Foreign keys do not have to be linked specifically to a primary key constraint in another table; they can also reference the columns of a UNIQUE constraint elsewhere.

 The different constraints include UNIQUE, CHECK and DEFAULT.
 UNIQUE constraints ensure that there are no duplicate values entered in specific columns that are not within a primary key.
 CHECK constraints limit the values that are accepted by more than one column.
 DEFAULT constraints apply when a null value isn't appropriate, so administrators can set zero as a default numeric column, for instance.